-Student 1 Student 2 Student 3 Etc ...
-This image is clean, takes us to a focal site, and conveys most of the essentials without making the eye work too hard.
+Student 1 Student 2 Student 3 Etc...
+By comparison, this one is clean, takes us to a focal site, and conveys most of the essentials without making the eye work too hard.
 Should always include the briefing date, though, and usually the sponsor name (audience) or setting, too.